Terms and Conditions for study at City, University of London

-7.2 Please note that the Institution is under no legal obligation to sponsor you and will exercise caution when issuing a CAS so as to not risk its status as a Tier 4 sponsor.
+7.2 Please note that the Institution is under no legal obligation to sponsor you and will exercise caution when making any decision as to whether to issue a CAS so as to not risk its status as a Tier 4 Sponsor.

 7.3 The Institution is required by law to verify that you have the correct immigration permission to study at City.
 As part of the Institution’s recordkeeping duties, if you are a student from outside the EEA, you will need to present your original passport and one of the following: